makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * The older deﬁcient GPT has numerous unusually large α exponents
     * ie not well-described by a PL ﬁt
-    * as expected: a poorly trained model will lack good (ie small α) PL behavior in many/ most layers
+    * as expected: a poorly trained model will lack good (ie small α) PL behavior in many/most layers
-  * On the other hand, the newer improved GPT2-small model has, on average, smaller α values than the older GPT, with all α ≤ 6 and with smaller mean/median α
+  * nL the newer improved GPT2-small model has, on average, smaller α values than the older GPT, with all α ≤ 6 and with smaller mean/median α
     * far fewer unusually large outlying α values than GPT
   * From this (and other results not shown), we see that α from Eq.
 (12), provides a good quality metric for comparing the poorly trained GPT versus the well-trained GPT2-small
   * contrasted with the behavior displayed by scale-dependent metrics such as the Frobenius norm (not shown) and the Spectral norm
   * This also reveals why α ^ performs unusually in Table 2
   * The PL exponent α behaves as expected, and thus the scale-invariant α metric lets us identify potentl poorly trained models